These Peanut Butter + Jelly Mini Muffins are going to be a hit with your toddlers! The perfect snack, breakfast or addition to a preschool lunch.

-I got inspiration for these muffins from a book called Deceptively Delicious where the author (who also happens to be Jerry Seinfeld’s wife) sneaks in vegetable and fruit purees into all sorts of foods to foul kids into eating their produce.
+I got the inspiration for these muffins from a book called Deceptively Delicious where the author (who also happens to be Jerry Seinfeld’s wife) sneaks in vegetable and fruit purees into all sorts of foods to foul kids into eating their produce.
 Now, that happens to not be my method of getting kids to eat their fruits and veggies.
 I believe in building a good relationship and foundation to eating wholesome foods, not hiding them.
-Then again, I don’t have a kid that are older then 3.
+Then again, I don’t have a kid that is older than 3.
 So in a couple of years, my thought process might change [kinda like my thought on only using cloth diapers, which lasted all of 2 months].
 In any case, I used this recipe because the puree adds a ton of moisture without adding a ton of fat and unnecessary calories.
-If you don’t have any sweet potato or carrot puree you can always use applesauce (homemade or store bought).
+If you don’t have any sweet potato or carrot puree you can always use applesauce (homemade or store-bought).

 And just so we are on the same page, the answer to the question above is D.

 Veggie or Fruit purees can be added to almost any baked goods for some extra nutrition.

 This homemade ‘jelly’ isn’t really jelly and I wouldn’t use it for anything other then these muffins, but it serves its purpose by adding a sweet fruity punch to the peanut butter.
 Don’t want to bother with having to clean a blender, no problem.
 You can use any jelly/jam/preserve you want.